 NRIs have always been contributing either directly or indirectly for various social welfare & charitable activities in their native village/town.
 This section is to highlight such projects/contributions which were previously completed.
-Please let us know if you or someone you know would like to showcase and set example of such preivous projects.
+Please let us know if you or someone you know would like to showcase and set example of such previous projects.
 This helps to build awareness and encourage others.
-Please send us an email with the information to email@example.com
+Please send us an email with the information to firstname.lastname@example.org

 Spandana strives to mainstream children with disabilities (CWDs).
 Many of these children are orphans and most are unable to go through the basic routine of a day without considerable help.
 In addition to speech and physical therapy, it provides food, shelter and clothing to more than 40 physically challanged children.